 Caroline Manring grew up in the Finger Lakes region of New York State.
-She earned her BA in English from Cornell University in 2004 and her MFA from the University of Iowa Writers’ Workshop in 2008.
-She has been the recipient of a Teaching Writing Fellowship and a Leggett-Schupes Fellowship from the Iowa Writers’ Workshop.
-Her first full-length collection of poems, Manual for Extinction, won the 2012 National Poetry Review Book Contest and will be published by the National Poetry Review Press in 2013.
-Her work has appeared in Colorado Review, Conduit, Drunken Boat, H_NGM_N, Sixth Finch, Juked, Devil’s Lake and elsewhere.
-Her chapbook, No Postman, was published by Split Oak Press in 2009.
-She has taught at Ithaca College and Elmira College, and currently holds a position at Hobart and William Smith Colleges.
-At HWS she teaches Environmental Literature, Creative Writing, and a course on birding, among others, and is also a Poetry Editor for the Seneca Review.
-She and her husband live in Ithaca, NY, where she volunteers as a bird walk guide at the Cornell Lab of Ornithology, enjoys the landscape, and plays fiddle in a family band.
+She earned her BA in English from Cornell University and her MFA from the University of Iowa Writers’ Workshop.
+Her first full-length collection of poems, Manual for Extinction, won the 2012 National Poetry Review Book Contest.
+A Teaching Writing Fellow and a Leggett-Schupes Fellow, her work has appeared in Colorado Review, Conduit, Jubilat, Drunken Boat, H_NGM_N, Sixth Finch, Juked, and other literary magazines.
+Her poetry chapbook, No Postman, was published by Split Oak Press in 2009.
+She has been a member of the Faculty at Ithaca College, Elmira College, and Hobart and William Smith Colleges, where she is also a Poetry Editor for the Seneca Review.
+She and her husband live in Ithaca, NY, where she volunteers as a bird walk guide at the Cornell Lab of Ornithology and plays fiddle in a family band.

 You can reach her at firstname.lastname@example.org, or follow her on twitter: @carolinemanring